Helping Horses & Humans Around The World Quickly Past Attention, Trust, Fear & Respect Issues

 This lifetime of learning has evolved into a system of dealing with horses that added to my insufferable confidence, enables me to say something few other horse trainers say, "If AFTER I have performed the work, you do not think I am worth the money I charge, I will cheerfully refund."
 No results...no pay.

-About half of the participants came off the Internet, half came from an ad I placed in a magazine read only by those who were looking to sell or buy horses and a third came from out of state from as far away as Michigan to Georgia.
+About half of the participants came off the Internet, half came from an ad I placed in a magazine read only by those who were looking to sell or buy horses.
+A third of the total came from out of state, some from as far away as Michigan to Georgia.
 Since I stressed the value of my techniques with problem or annoying horses, for the most part, that's what I got.

 At 8 o'clock on Saturday morning I found myself facing 12 horses AND 12 participants and a small number of auditors who were expecting results and a 2 day whirlwind wing-it began.
 What ever popped up, what ever happened got dealt with.

 It never occurred to me that I'd need to keep notes as I went.
-It should have but it didn't.
+It should have but I didn't.
 I went from horse to horse so fast, they tended to blur into each other.
-As soon as one horse was done and another came in, I'd pretty much forget what was discovered and accomplished with the horse before as I concentrated on the new horse.
+As soon as one horse was done and another came in, I'd pretty much forget what was discovered and accomplished with the horse before as I concentrated on the new horse to come in the enclosure.
 As a result, when I was working a horse I'd worked before, I often had to ask what I had done with it before.
 Now, a few days later, they still blur.
 And that's not good for a clinician.
 That will be corrected at future clinics.

-One mare prior to the clinic had to be twitched and fought for shoeing and her owner had said forget putting on a slicker anywhere near her.
-She went through the bonder as expected even with the operator uncertainty and at the completion of the bonder I went in and asked if anyone had a hammer.
-A hammer, a farrier's hammer even, was produced and with the mare untied I bent down picked up the hoof and making no effort to be gentle, pretended to be a farrier.
+One mare prior to the clinic had to be twitched, scotch hobbled, tranquillized and fought for shoeing and her owner had said forget putting on a slicker anywhere near her.
+The owner had a cast on her leg from a recent injury so I picked an auditor to take the owner's place.
+The mare went through the bonder as expected even with the operator uncertainty and at the completion of the bonder I went in and asked if anyone had a hammer.
+A hammer, a farrier's hammer even, was produced by the owner which I thought was odd considering the horse had a shoeing problem.
+With the mare untied I bent down picked up a hoof and making no effort to be gentle, pretended to be a farrier.
 She stood while I whacked, hammered and dug with no problem.
 It was the bonder that made her accept it, not any training.

 A little while later I heard hammering on shoes coming from her stall and then I saw her owner coming out with a big smile and saluting me with the hammer.
 When I came back from lunch, I found the mare and her owner in the pen and the mare had the slicker around her head acting like it was no big deal.
-The owner thanked me for the change, but in reality, she did it all herself by performing the bonder.
-The bonder set the stage for going on and made the mare MUCH more trusting in minutes.
+The owner thanked me for the change, but in reality, she did it all herself by having the mare put through the bonder.
+The bonder / herd dynamics procedure set the stage for going on and made the mare MUCH more trusting in minutes.

 One participant brought a 2 1/2 year old TWH stud colt that he wanted to get a saddle on.
-He was a big guy and this was a small horse and I explained it was not time to be riding him.
+He was a big guy and this was a small horse and I explained it was not anywhere near big enough or old enough to be ridden him.
 He agreed and told me he had no intention of doing that, merely getting him to carry a saddle.
-His problem was the horse would not allow the saddle ANYWHERE near him, he simply went nuts.
+His problem was the horse would not allow the saddle ANYWHERE near him, he simply went nuts according to his owner.

-This was one feisty colt, he reared, struck and kicked from the get go.
-His person was somewhat unnerved by the intensity of the aggression but with a little guidance got the bonder going along.
-When the bonder was completed, I brought the saddle in and in a minute or so the horse was saddled and carrying it around and it was no big deal.
-The owner left the pen and took the horse to the obstacle area I had set up for testing and enhancing the connection.
+This was one feisty colt, he reared, struck out and kicked out from the get go.
+His person was somewhat unnerved by the intensity of the aggression from a distance while the spectators oooh'd and awww'd but with a little guidance got the bonder going along.
+When the bonder was completed, I brought the saddle in and in a minute or so the horse was saddled and carrying it around like it was no big deal.
+The owner left the pen and took the horse to the obstacle area I had set up for testing and enhancing the connection and worked him there.

 Probably a third of the horses showed ill-tempers.
-One, a *HUGE*, read HUGE here people, Oldenburger tried eating me for lunch when I first walked up to his stall to look at him after he was unloaded.
+One, a *HUGE*, read HUGE here people, Oldenburger tried eating me for lunch when I first walked up to his stall to look at him after he was unloaded when he'd arrived the night before.
 His owner reported that the FIRST thing she did was get his halter on him and then he became more manageable but even at that she took great pains around him and walked on eggshells.
 She said that when she first bought him a few years ago he grabbed her and flung her over the stall wall.

 To my great surprise the bonder didn't do much for him.
 He displayed a somewhat better demeanor out of the stall but not a lot of improvement in the stall.
 Later on while talking to his owner I told her this can happen with horses who are INTENSELY afraid of everything.
 Basically they are like bullies in a school yard who are so frightened someone may do something to them they make preemptive strikes...kind of a "do unto others BEFORE they do unto you" mindset.
 If you confront this type of bully he usually tries the "let's be buddies" approach of removing the concern, after all no one picks on their buddies as a rule.
 I suggested confronting him.

-She had difficulty believing such a huge animal could be such a fraidy cat and in effect told me she was willing to confront him but that was easier said than done.
-I got a wand, held it so the knob was up and went into the stall with him.
-I saw his ears go back and as he whirled to get me I thumped him on the bridge of his nose and curtly told him, "NO!"
+She had difficulty believing such a huge animal could be such a fraidy cat and in effect told me she was willing to confront him but that was easier said than done as she motioned me toward the stall door.
+I got a Linda Tellington-Jones whip, which she calls a "wand," and held it so the knob was up and stepped through the stall door.
+I saw his ears go back and as he whirled to get me I thumped him on the bridge of his nose and loudly told him, "NO!"

-That stopped him instantly, and surprised, he looked at me for a split second then quicker than a cat, whirled and set me up for cow kicking.
-Even though I had left an escape open, when that truck- sized butt backed up to me I had no time to step back and his feet were missing me on each side.
-Whenever that hind end lowered to get momentum I rapped him sharply on the butt and curtly told him, "NO!"
+That stopped him instantly.
+Surprised, he looked at me for a split second then quicker than a cat, he whirled and set me up for mule kicking.
+Even though I had left an escape open, when that truck-sized butt backed up to me I had no time to step back as he began kicking and his feet were missing me on each side.
+Whenever that hind end lowered to get momentum I rapped him sharply on the butt and yelled, "NO!"
 Three sharp raps, three "NO!s" and he spun back around and acted like he didn't know what my problem was.
-I went back in the stall, he looked at me, pinned his ears but made no effort to go for me.
+After a few moments I stepped out of the stall.
+I waited a bit then went back in the stall, he looked at me, pinned his ears slightly but made no effort to go for me.

 Then I remembered her reaction when he slung her over the stall wall.
 She said she lost it.
 He had hurt her feelings and she was mad and she grabbed a plastic apple picker and went at him for a couple of minutes.
 She said when she finished there was frothy red blood coming from his nostrils.
 She thought he had banged his nose on the wall because she had been careful to whack his butt even though she was mad.